Public transport in Tallinn: Trolleybus

-TLT AS operates with 45 trolleybuses.
-It operates Solaris Trollino 12 and Solaris Trollino 18 trolleybuses, made by Solaris Bus & Coach.
+TLT AS operates with 40 trolleybuses.
+It operates Škoda 32Tr SOR and Škoda 33Tr SOR trolleybuses, made by cooperation of Škoda Transportation and SOR.
 Trolleybuses serve the western part of Tallinn, mainly in the Mustamäe district.
 Trolleybus lines are typically scheduled with 8- to 15-minute intervals between vehicles.

 Trolleybus services began in 1965 with a route from the Estonian National Opera "Estonia" to Hipodroom (Hippodrome).
 Since 2000, several trolleybus lines have been replaced with buses.
-As of 2024 there are four remaining trolleybus routes: 1, 3, 4 and 5 from the city centre (Kaubamaja and Baltic Station) to Mustamäe.
+As of 2026 there are two remaining trolleybus routes: 84 and 85 from the city centre (Baltic Station) to Mustamäe with three more routes being added in August.

 In 2024, Tallinn city government approved an additional to purchase 40 new trolleybuses with off-wire capability for 29 million euros.
 This will replace the entire existing trolleybus fleet.
 The winner of the tender has not yet been announced.
 The removal of older trolleybuses from the lines will begin in 2024.
+The new trolleybuses were shown publicly on April 26 2026 with operations commencing on June 1st.